 In my 20 years doing a fairly broad business litigation practice, I’ve always been up for learning a new substantive area of law, but I draw the line at tax law.
 I’m not even going to touch it.
 And many of you are just like me.
 That means if a real tax issue comes up, we have to go to one of a handful of tax specialists for help.
 And they know it.

 No explanation required.

 Picking this over appellate was a close call.
 Yes, it’s easy to resent those appellate lawyers who were the smartest kids at their elite law schools, clerked for federal judges, and then had to agonize over which big-name law firm to join.

 But think about how you feel when you see a lawyer profile like this: undergraduate degree in Engineering, Ph.D in Molecular Biology (is that a thing?), J.D. from a respected law school, handles patent prosecution for large high-tech companies.
 You know that lawyer is basically printing money.

 Ok, yes, he probably had a lot of student loan debt, but it was paid off years ago.
 And while he used to work at a big firm with high overhead, now he’s a partner at a little boutique in the suburbs with cheap rent.

 Smug as a bug in a rug.

-Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn, PLLC has offices in Houston, Austin, and The Woodlands.
+Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
 These are his opinions, not the opinions of his firm or clients.